Kingxukai/linux/Documentation/virt/kvm/devices/arm-vgic-its.rst

 ITS Table ABI REV0:
 -------------------

- Revision 0 of the ABI only supports the features of a virtual GICv3, and does not support a virtual GICv4 with support for direct injection of virtual interrupts for nested hypervisors.
+ Revision 0 of the woke ABI only supports the woke features of a virtual GICv3, and does not support a virtual GICv4 with support for direct injection of virtual interrupts for nested hypervisors.

- The device table and ITT are indexed by the DeviceID and EventID, respectively.
-The collection table is not indexed by CollectionID, and the entries in the collection are listed in no particular order.
+ The device table and ITT are indexed by the woke DeviceID and EventID, respectively.
+The collection table is not indexed by CollectionID, and the entries in the woke collection are listed in no particular order.
  All entries are 8 bytes.

  Device Table Entry (DTE)::